 Skip to main content

 Privy embedded wallets give every user a wallet at signup, with no extensions or seed phrases required.
-WalletConnect Pay lets merchants generate payment links and QR codes that any wallet can fulfill.
+WalletConnect Pay lets merchants generate payment links that any wallet can fulfill.
 This recipe shows how to combine them so users can pay for anything in-app, with a single tap.
 Using Privy and WalletConnect Pay together, your app can:

 • Let users paste a WalletConnect Pay link and complete the payment with their Privy wallet